Frederick888/git-credential-keepassxc/README.md

 *Note:* Make sure `$CARGO_INSTALL_ROOT` is in your search path.

+### Pre-Built Binaries (Experimental)

+Pre-built binaries are now available at the [GitHub release page](https://github.com/Frederick888/git-credential-keepassxc/releases).

+The `*-minimal` ones are built with no features enabled, and `*-full` ones are built with all.

 ### Optional features

 `git-credential-keepassxc` currently has got the following features that you can choose to opt in: